codetriplett/stew/README.md

 ```

 ## Render
 To render a layout, pass it to the stew function after the DOM element that should hold the content.
 If the container element already contains content, it will be hydrated instead of replaced.
 A selector string can also be passed in instead of an existing DOM element to have stew locate the container element itself.
-This will be ignored when server-side rendering, and can be used to simulate a portal into another part of your page.
 If the selector is an empty string, a new fragment will be created as the container.
 The fragment will also be returned from the stew function so you can append it where you need it to be.

 ```js
 stew(container, layout) // render in provided container